dkandalov/dkandalov.github.io/micro-blog.md

 Here is an old idea.
 Instead of mocking libraries, use approval (aka snapshot) tests to verify object interactions.
 Maybe with some diagrams 🤔

 #### 2024/12/31
 The amount of actively used calendars is a good reminder that the "new year" is very much a social construct.
-There’s also Julian calendar (making all historical dates "wrong").
+There's also Julian calendar (making all historical dates "wrong").
 There are time zones with changing rules and borders.
 And of course leap seconds! 🙃

 <img src="../assets/images/micro-blog/2024-12-31.webp" width="80%" height="80%"/>